Blackfriars Oxford, England

 You will be able to read not only in our own specialist library, but also in the Bodleian library, one of the world's largest and most prestigious academic libraries.
 You will be able to borrow books from the Theology Faculty library and the other Faculty libraries relevant to your courses.

 - Oxford does not follow the semester system.
 There are three terms: Michaelmas (Oct.-Dec), Hilary (Jan-March) and Trinity (April-June).
-The dates of full term for 2013-2014 are as follows:
+The approximate dates of full term for 2016-2017 are as follows:

 - Students who opt for one semester must attend Hilary and Trinity.
 It is not possible to attend Michaelmas only